Best Amazon Prime Day AirPod Deals in July 2019

 For a limited time, you can get the latest model AirPods with standard charging case for $20 off.
 It features Apple's latest H1 chip for faster wireless connectivity with Apple devices.
 This is their lowest price ever at Best Buy.View Deal

 The Apple Wireless Charging Case gives your AirPods wireless charging capabilities allowing you to charge them on a Qi-compatible mat.
-They're $10 off.
+The case is now $10 off.
 View Deal

 Apple In-Ear Headphones: was $79 now $49